thisiseth/esp32-serprog/README.md

-in theory tinyUSB can be used instead of built-in USB Serial/JTAG peripheral, but it is supported only by a subset of USB Serial/JTAG-capable chips (e.g. ESP32-S3 but not ESP32-C3/C6) and since USB Serial/JTAG no longer misbehaves so i don't see any benefit in implementing USB-CDC
+in theory tinyUSB can be used instead of built-in USB Serial/JTAG peripheral, but it is supported only by a subset of USB Serial/JTAG-capable chips (e.g. ESP32-S3 but not ESP32-C3/C6) and since USB Serial/JTAG no longer misbehaves, i don't see any benefit in implementing USB-CDC

 ### TCP over Wi-Fi